Mikhailia/Cinema-Demo/README.md

 # Cinema-Demo
-Just a skill test project from noob.
+Just a skill test project by noob.